-Make or gather Christmas decorating supplies and set them up.
-These will be used all week.
-Photocopy the DAY 1 MEMORY VERSE COLORING SHEET, one per child.
-Gather additional supplies to glue on to the coloring sheets if desired, such as cotton balls for clouds or blue cellophane pieces for sky.
+Make or gather the decorating supplies and set them up.
+(See Decorating Decisions for more information.)
+This will be used all week.
+Photocopy the DAY 1 MEMORY VERSE COLORING SHEET (one per child).
+Gather additional supplies to glue on to the coloring sheet if desired, such as cotton balls for "clouds" or blue cellophane pieces for "sky."

 Color the sheet.
-Add additional supplies if desired.
+Glue or stick on additional items, if desired.

 Explain to the mates that in Australia, people often celebrate Christmas in July because that's their winter.
 Christmas is a special time all over the world when we celebrate the most special baby ever-Jesus.
 As the mates visit this spot and color, they can practice saying the memory verse on the sheet.
 Discuss its meaning.